manuel-rhdt/PathWeightSampling.jl/docs/src/index.md

 ## Acknowledgments

-This work is part of the Dutch Research Council (NWO) and was performed at the research institute [AMOLF](https://amolf.nl).
+This work was performed at the research institute [AMOLF](https://amolf.nl).
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.~885065) and was financially supported by NWO through the “Building a Synthetic Cell (BaSyC)” Gravitation grant (024.003.019).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.~885065) and was financially supported by the Dutch Research Council (NWO) through the “Building a Synthetic Cell (BaSyC)” Gravitation grant (024.003.019).

 [![Logo NWO](assets/logo-nwo.svg)](https://www.nwo.nl)
 [![Logo AMOLF](assets/logo-amolf.svg)](https://amolf.nl)